vendia/blog/posts/2022-01-31-multi-party-data-sharing-with-control.md

 Before going further, it's important to define a few key RBAC terms, as they relate to user access controls.

 #### Key Terminology
-* **Action** - The right to call one of the user account management operations exposed by the Vendia Share control plane
+* **Action** - the right to call one or more of Share's user account management operations
-* **Resource** - The Vendia Share account or accounts against which a user account management Action can be performed
+* **Resource** - the user account against which an Action can be performed
-* **Capability** - A mapping of Action to Resource, linking the right to call an operation with the right to manage a Vendia Share account
+* **Capability** - a mapping of Action to Resource, linking the "right to call" (an operation) with the "right to manage" (a user account)
-* **Role** - A named collection of Capabilities; used to determine if a user management operation, executed by invoking the Vendia Share control plane API, is permitted or denied.
+* **Role** - a named collection of Capabilities and used to determine if a user management operation is authorized

 There are a set of [Actions](https://www.vendia.net/docs/share/rbac#user-actions) relevant to user account management.
 These are a subset of the `ActionEnum` defined in the Vendia Share [control plane API](https://www.vendia.net/docs/share/share-graphql-schema#vendia-share-graphql-schema-reference).
 Each Action defined corresponds to a user management query or mutation available through the API.